openmiblab/ppln-ibeat-totseg/README.md

 python -m totseg.stage_3_measure --build=$data
 ```

+**Files and folders**: This has created some folders and data inside **stage_3_measure**:
+- The excel files *Patients_all_results_wide* and *Controls_all_results_wide* contain the mnain results for all subjects in wide format, which is most human-readable.
+- The excel files *Patients_all_results_long* and *Controls_all_results_long* contain the mnain results for all subjects in long format, which has some more information about each variable and is often preferred for analysis by software pipelines.
+- - The zip files *Patients_all_results.dmr.zip* and *Controls_all_results.dmr.zip* contain the source data.
+Apart from the parameter values themselves (*pars.csv*) this also includes a data dictionary (*data.csv*) with some more information about each variable, including units.
+- The folder called **source_data** holds the results for individual cases.
+You will not need that but it is retained in case the computation is done in stages.

 **Note** You can interrupt this computation at any time (hit Ctrl + C) and resume it later.
 This will *not* cause any data corruption and when you restart, the existing results will *not* be recomputed.
 If you *do* want to recompute them, manually delete the folder with results first.

 **Note** This will produce the standard pyradiomics 3D shape metrics, and a few additional custom shape metrics computed with skimage.
 For background and definitions of the pyradiomics features, please refer to the [pyradiomics documentation](https://pyradiomics.readthedocs.io/en/latest/features.html#module-radiomics.shape).